Jere W. Morehead

 He is the Meigs Professor of Legal Studies in the Terry College of Business, where he has held a faculty appointment since 1986.
 He is a co-author of several books and book chapters, including The Legal and Regulatory Environment of Business, and he has published scholarly articles on legal topics ranging from export controls to jury selection.
 He has served as Editor-in-Chief of the American Business Law Journal.

-His external service currently includes serving as Co-Chair of the University Leadership Forum, a national initiative led by the Council on Competitiveness to expand the role of American higher education in the global innovation economy.
-He is Vice President of the Southeastern Conference and a member of the SEC Executive Committee, which oversees the financial and fiscal affairs of the SEC.
-He also serves as a member of the National Collegiate Athletic Association Division I Presidential Forum and the NCAA Legislative Working Group on Name, Image, and Likeness.
+President Morehead serves as Co-Chair of the University Leadership Forum, a national initiative led by the Council on Competitiveness.
+He also serves as a member of the National Collegiate Athletic Association (NCAA) Board of Governors and the Division I Board of Directors and previously served on the NCAA Presidential Forum; the Working Group on Name, Image, and Likeness; and the Federal and State Legislation Working Group.
+He is Vice President of the Southeastern Conference (SEC) and a member of the SEC Executive Committee, and formerly chaired the SEC Working Group on Compliance, Enforcement, and Governance.
 Additional service includes membership on the boards of the Georgia Chamber of Commerce, Metro Atlanta Chamber of Commerce, Georgia Research Alliance, University System of Georgia Foundation, Atlanta Regional Council for Higher Education, and Emory University Candler School of Theology.
-He also serves on the Association for Public and Land-grant Universities Committee of Research Intensive Universities.

 He has received several University-wide teaching awards, including the Josiah Meigs Award—UGA’s highest honor for teaching excellence, the Richard B. Russell Award for Excellence in Undergraduate Teaching, the Teacher of the Year Award in the Terry College of Business, and the Lothar Tresp Outstanding Honors Professor Award.

 President Morehead holds a bachelor’s degree from Georgia State University and a law degree from the University of Georgia.